hackbinghamton/CloudComputingWorkshop/AlexaSkills/Dialogue.md

  - Don't forget to make lists of utterances for both in-skill and one-shot situations.

 ## Exercise
 List 5 possible utterances for the question, "What is your favorite food?".
-Here's one to start you off: My favorite food is {food}.
+Here's one to start you off: my favorite food is {food}.